meridiaz/astra_simulator/README.md

-This package gives accurate information about the landing area of a HAB (High Altitude Balloon)
+This package gives accurate information about the landing area of a HAB (High Altitude Balloon).
+File main.py shows how to use this package.

 Use cases:
     **BOTH CASES NEED INTERNET CONNECTION IN ORDER TO DOWNLOAD WIND DATA, PRESSURE AND TEMPERATURE FROM GFS (Global Forecast System)**